LightJason/Java-AgentSpeak/readme.md

 ### Plans

-* Plans are _sequences of actions, rules and/or achievement goals_
+* Plans are _sequences of actions, rules and/or achievement / test goals_
 * Plans has got an optional context, that defines a constraint for execution (default is true and matchs always)
 * Plans fail iif an item of the plan fails
 * Plans returns a boolean value which defines fail (false) and success (true)